drug007/tracing_post/README.md

 # Tracing D applications

 Developing an application for linux you may need to monitor your application characteristics in run-time, for example to estimate its performance or memory consumption.
 There are several options to do it and some of them are:
-- means provided by used programming language (for example using writefln to print to standard output aka printf debugging)
+- means provided by used programming language (for example using writef to print to standard output aka printf debugging)
 - debuggers (using scripts or remote tracing)
 - OS specific tracing framework (linux {k|u}probes and usdt probes, linux kernel event, performance events in windows etc)